FonyaBrandone/FonyaBrandone.github.io/index.md

       <b>Low-cost Tuberculosis screening with deep learning using solicitated cough sounds</b><br>
       Carnegie Mellon-Africa – MakCHS joint research partnership<br>
       <i>Work in progress</i>
-      <p style='margin-top: 20px; margin-bottom: 30px;'>This project explores the use of deep learning models to enable low-cost, non-invasive tuberculosis (TB) screening by analyzing solicited cough sounds.
+      <p style='margin-top: 20px; margin-bottom: 30px;'>We are exploring the use of deep learning models to enable low-cost, non-invasive tuberculosis (TB) screening by analyzing solicited cough sounds.
 By training classifiers on acoustic features extracted from labeled cough audio, it aims to distinguish TB-positive cases from healthy individuals.
 The approach is designed to support early detection in low-resource settings where traditional diagnostics are limited.</p>
     </td>
   </tr>